erikroed/devenv-notes/README.md

 localhost                  : ok=8    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 Notice that we now have `ok=8   changed=1`.
-The change is the update packages task that is not idempotent so it will always return `changed=1`.
+The change is the `Update cache` task that is not idempotent so it will always return `changed`.